Nyhavn 33: 20th century

 The building was listed by the Danish Heritage Agency in the Danish national registry of protected buildings in 1945.
 A tobacconist was for many years located in the ground floor.
 It was later succeeded by Nyhavnscaféen.

 Architecture

-Above the main entrance is a stone relief featuring the name "R. Koch", a compass rose, a Dannebrog and two sand clocks..
+Above the main entrance is a wall stone featuring the name "R. Koch", a compass rose, a Dannebrog and two sand clocks.
+The sign dates from Tasmus Kock's ownership of the building in the 1760s.
+The framing with angel heads is, however, believed to be around one hundred years older than that.
+The historian Peter Lind has suggested that the relief is a former epitaph from one of Copenhagen's churches which was adapted for its new use by a stonemason.
 Two side wings from 1784 project from the rear side of the building.

 Today

 NyhavnC is now based in the building.
 It consists of a restaurant, a café and a bar.